Dowels vs Biscuits Joints — Uses, Strength, and More

 Do Dowels Make Strong Wood Joints for Furniture?

-Dowels are an ideal choice for making furniture due to their strength and resistance to splitting, bending, or cracking.
+Dowels are a highly suitable option for crafting furniture because of their exceptional strength and ability to resist splitting, bending, or cracking.

 Their cylindrical shape makes them easy to work with, and they can be drilled into pre-drilled holes or hammered in place using a mallet.